CLOSE MENU

 The Learning Network

-The National Home-Based Primary Care Learning Network is a 8 month-long participatory learning experience aiming to improve the care provided to homebound patients while promoting a culture of better care and continuous learning in home based medical care practices.
+The National Home-Based Primary Care Learning Network is a participatory learning experience aiming to improve the care provided to homebound patients while promoting a culture of better care and continuous learning in home based medical care practices.

 Learning Network participants are part of a vanguard movement to create a community of quality in home-based medical care.